ESC

 Executive Council elected by the Legislative Council

-chief of state
+Chief of state

-King CHARLES III (since 8 September 2022); represented by Governor Alison BLAKE (since 23 July 2022)
+King CHARLES III (since 8 September 2022); represented by Governor Colin MARTIN-REYNOLDS (since 29 July 2025)

-head of government
+Head of government

-Chief Executive Andy KEELING (since April 2021)
+Chief Executive Andrea Patricia CLAUSEN (since 1 April 2025)

-blue with the flag of the UK in the upper hoist-side quadrant and the Falkland Island coat of arms centered on the outer half of the flag; the coat of arms contains a white ram (sheep raising was once the major economic activity) above the sailing ship Desire (whose crew discovered the islands) with a scroll at the bottom bearing the motto DESIRE THE RIGHT
+<strong>description:</strong> blue with the UK flag in the upper-left quadrant and the Falkland Island coat of arms centered on the right half of the flag; the coat of arms has a white ram above the ship "Desire" (whose crew discovered the islands), with a scroll at the bottom bearing the motto DESIRE THE RIGHT

 parliamentary democracy (Legislative Assembly); self-governing overseas territory of the UK